Chapter 14: The Shape of the Future

 "You are the Charmed Ones' Whitelighter.
 What is your opinion on the subject?"

 "We weren't doing so great ourselves without Leo," said Chris, choosing to be frank with them.
-He was starting to see why Leo believed in his role at the hearing.
-"So yep, we'd be happier if he spent more time with us."
+He was starting to see why Leo had believed in his importance at the hearing.
+"So yeah, we'd be happier if he spent more time with us."

-Chris snapped his mouth shut and reproached himself for using the wrong pronouns.
+Chris snapped his mouth shut.
 The Elders were in the dark about his identity, and he preferred to keep it that way for as long as possible.
 Leo thought the secrecy was excessive; Chris disagreed.
 Some of it stemmed from leftover resentment he felt towards the Elders in the future.
 The rest was purely logical.
 They could be a self-righteous bunch on occasion and they might view his existence as more rule breaking on Leo's part.

 "I meant the sisters and Wyatt.
-They'd love it if he was around more, especially Piper."
+They'd prefer if he was around more, especially Piper."

 "Piper?
 Hmmm.
 I'm surprised you didn't mention her sooner.
 She's always had an odd influence over you."
 Moira rose, as did the other eleven Elders.
 "We will adjourn for an hour.
 When we return, we'll have our final decision."

 Leo nodded, and the group exited the chamber in an orderly fashion through the double doors behind the thrones.
-Roald was last in the queue, and Leo snatched the opportunity to dash up to him and express his gratitude.
+Roald was last in the queue, and Leo snatched the opportunity to dash up to him.

 "Roald, thank you for your support."